-Once your topic sentences and hypothesis are completed, you can begin writing your essay, beginning with your first draft.
-(You should never hand in a first draft as your final piece, because as a general rule of thumb, they are not your best work!)
+Once your topic sentences and hypothesis are completed, you can start writing your essay, beginning with your first draft.
+(You should never hand in a first draft as your final piece because, as a general rule of thumb, it will not be your best work).

 To produce excellent essays, you need to understand the different elements of an essay structure.